 Problem is, lots of musicians neglect the verbal aspects of their performances and, as a result, fail to make the impacts they hope for.

-Given the surfeit of public speaking advice already available, I thought I’d approach this topic from a different direction.
+Given the glut of public speaking advice already available, I thought I’d approach this topic from a different direction.

 Here, then, are 10 lighthearted ideas for how not to speak from the stage.

 Rather than connecting people to the soul of the music, focus on a composer’s birth year, education, and publisher.